khalid-hussain/shaheen/chap6.md

 Al-Zeghel said, "In your opinion who is the best among them?"

-"My deputy Mansoor Bin Ahmed."
+"My deputy Mansoor bin Ahmed."

-"Isn't Mansoor Bin Ahmed that young man who was with you riding a dark horse?"
+"Isn't Mansoor bin Ahmed that young man who was with you riding a dark horse?"

 "No, he's not here at the moment.
 He's gone to Cordova."